BCC+ Depth Map ML

 Typical use of the effect may include sky replacement, compositing elements such as fog, smoke or text behind other still or moving objects in a scene, selective color correction, grading or blurring isolated objects in the filtered source.
 The result returned by the filter is a greyscale depth map image where white pixels are closest to the camera and black pixels are farthest away from the camera.

 The filter includes a variety of different methods to post process the derived depth map so that it can be tuned to work best with the filtered source.
 The Refine Depth group includes controls for independent tuning of the highlight, midtown and shadow regions.
-The Refine Matte group includes controls for fine tuning the Depth Map for use as a traveling matte and offers threshold, levels, and range controls along with softness, choke/spread and blur.
+The Matte Tools group includes controls for fine tuning the Depth Map for use as a traveling matte and offers threshold, levels, range, and slice controls along with softness, choke/spread and blur.
 This group also includes an Invert Matte checkbox option.

 Quickstart Guide for Using the Filter

-- Apply the BCC Depth Map ML filter to an image source.
+• Apply the BCC Depth Map ML filter to an image source.

-- You should now see a greyscale depth map result from the filter.
+• You should now see a greyscale depth map result from the filter.

-- Use the Refine and Matte control groups to fine tune the depth map and generated matte result.
+• Use the Refine and Matte control groups to fine tune the depth map and generated matte result.

-- -Set the Output Mode in the filter to Alpha Channel.
+• Set the Output Mode in the filter to Alpha Channel.

-- You should now see that the image has alpha and is ready for compositing.
+• You should now see that the image has alpha and is ready for compositing.

 Presets and the FX Editor